Craving authentic Ipoh flavor? Dive into Lou Wong’s iconic Tauge Ayam!

 Kenneth Khoo

-3 weeks agoWe enjoyed a group lunch at this restaurant, which features an open shop layout without air conditioning.
+a month agoWe enjoyed a group lunch at this restaurant, which features an open shop layout without air conditioning.
 The drink selection was interesting, allowing us to choose options like sour plum and chrysanthemum.
 We ordered a whole chicken, tofu, and a variety of vegetables.
 The food was quite filling and flavorful, making for a satisfying meal.
 However, the dining experience was somewhat marred by the presence of numerous houseflies, which made it a bit uncomfortable.
 Despite this drawback, the overall experience was enjoyable, and I would consider returning for the tasty dishes and casual atmosphere.

 TTT